The Five Love Languages explains that we all express our love and affection in different ways (languages).

-As I listened to the audiobook, I couldn’t help but notice that Gary Chapman’s 5 Love Languages had little scientific and research backing.
+As I listened to the audiobook, I couldn’t help but notice that Gary Chapman’s 5 Love Languages had little scientific and research backing its claims.

 Turns out, research papers to confirm (or disprove) the 5 Love Languages don’t seem to reach a strong conclusion, partially because of the difficulty of measuring the phenomenon.